simonw/llm/README.md

 ## Help

-For help, run:
+For help use `-h/--help` option:

-    llm --help
+    llm -h

-You can also use:
+You can also invoke using `python`:

     python -m llm --help